decassidy/katacoda-scenarios/Python_Fundamentals/step1.md

 The interpreter operates somewhat like the Unix shell: when called with standard input connected to a tty device, it reads and executes commands interactively; when called with a file name argument or with a file as standard input, it reads and executes a script from that file.

-A second way of starting the interpreter is :point_right: *`python -c command [arg] ...`*, which executes the statement(s) in command, analogous to the shell’s :point_right: *`-c`* option.
+A second way of starting the interpreter is *`python -c command [arg] ...`*, which executes the statement(s) in command, analogous to the shell’s *`-c`* option.
 Since Python statements often contain spaces or other characters that are special to the shell, it is usually advised to quote command in its entirety with single quotes.

 Some Python modules are also useful as scripts.
-These can be invoked using :point_right: *`python -m module [arg] ...`*, which executes the source file for module as if you had spelled out its full name on the command line.
+These can be invoked using *`python -m module [arg] ...`*, which executes the source file for module as if you had spelled out its full name on the command line.

 When a script file is used, it is sometimes useful to be able to run the script and enter interactive mode afterwards.
 This can be done by passing [-i](https://docs.python.org/3.8/using/cmdline.html#cmdoption-i) before the script.

 All command line options are described in [Command line and environment](https://docs.python.org/3.8/using/cmdline.html#using-on-general).

-## :smiley_cat: Argument Passing
+## Argument Passing

 When known to the interpreter, the script name and additional arguments thereafter are turned into a list of strings and assigned to the  *`argv`* variable in the  *`sys`* module.
 You can access this list by executing  *`import sys`*.
 The length of the list is at least one; when no script and no arguments are given,  *`sys.argv[0]`* is an empty string.
 When the script name is given as  *`'-'`* (meaning standard input),  *`sys.argv[0]`* is set to  *`'-'`*.
 When  *`-c`* command is used,  *`sys.argv[0]`* is set to  *`'-c'`*.
 When  *`-m`* module is used,  *`sys.argv[0]`* is set to the full name of the located module.
 Options found after  *`-c`* command or  *`-m`* module are not consumed by the Python interpreter’s option processing but left in  *`sys.argv`* for the command or module to handle.